leanprover/lean4/doc/declarations.md

 In the last case, the pattern must be enclosed in parentheses.

 Each term ``tᵢ`` is an expression in the context ``(a : α)`` together with the variables introduced on the left-hand side of the token ``:=``.
 The term ``tᵢ`` can also include recursive calls to ``foo``, as described below.
 The equation compiler does case splitting on the variables ``(b : β)`` as necessary to match the patterns, and defines ``foo`` so that it has the value ``tᵢ`` in each of the cases.
 In ideal circumstances (see below), the equations hold definitionally.
 Whether they hold definitionally or only propositionally, the equation compiler proves the relevant equations and assigns them internal names.
-They are accessible by the ``rewrite`` and ``simp`` tactics under the name ``foo`` (see :numref:`the_rewriter` and :numref:`the_simplifier`).
+They are accessible by the ``rewrite`` and ``simp`` tactics under the name ``foo`` (see [Rewrite](tactics.md#rewrite) and _[TODO: where is simplifier tactic documented?]_.
 If some of the patterns overlap, the equation compiler interprets the definition so that the first matching pattern applies in each case.
 Thus, if the last pattern is a variable, it covers all the remaining cases.
 If the patterns that are presented do not cover all possible cases, the equation compiler raises an error.

 When identifiers are marked with the ``[pattern]`` attribute, the equation compiler unfolds them in the hopes of exposing a constructor.
 For example, this makes it possible to write ``n+1`` and ``0`` instead of ``nat.succ n`` and ``nat.zero`` in patterns.